cosmos/cosmos-sdk/docs/architecture/adr-019-protobuf-state-encoding.md

 will provide three concrete implementations of the `Marshaler` interface: `AminoCodec`, `ProtoCodec`, and `HybridCodec`.

-The `AminoCodec` will use Amino for both binary and JSON encoding.
-The `ProtoCodec` will use Protobuf for or both binary and JSON encoding.
-Finally, `HybridCodec` will use Amino for JSON encoding and Protobuf for binary encoding.
-A module will typically use `HybridCodec` as the concrete codec it accepts.
-This means that all client logic, including genesis serialization, will still use Amino for JSON encoding.
-This may be subject to change in the future.
+- `AminoCodec`: Uses Amino for both binary and JSON encoding.
+- `ProtoCodec`: Uses Protobuf for or both binary and JSON encoding.
+- `HybridCodec`: Uses Amino for JSON encoding and Protobuf for binary encoding.

+Until the client migration landscape is fully understood and designed, modules will use a `HybridCodec` as the concrete codec it accepts and/or extends.
+This means that all client JSON encoding, including genesis state, will still use Amino.
+The ultimate goal will be to replace Amino JSON encoding with Protbuf encoding and thus have modules accept and/or extend `ProtoCodec`.

 ### Module Design